-It is the responsibility of the employee issuing the procedural memo to forward an electronic copy to the Administrative Assistant to the Chief or designee.
+It is the responsibility of the employee issuing the procedural memo to forward an electronic copy to the Chief's Administrative Assistant or designee.

-The Administrative Assistant to the Chief will maintain a file of all procedural memos issued by the Department.
+The Chief's Administrative Assistant will maintain a file of all current procedural memos issued by the Department.

-Review and Revisions of Policy and Procedure
+Review and Revisions of Procedure

-Whenever policy or procedure becomes outdated or appears otherwise inadequate, it should be brought to the attention of the Chief of Police or his designee.
+Outdated or inadequate procedures should be brought to the attention of the Chief of Police or commanding officer of the affected department unit.
+Department members will be notified of new or revised procedures and will be responsible for implementing them upon notification.

-Manual of Policy, Regulations and Procedures
+Madison Police Policy Manual

-Each employee will receive an initial issue of the Manual of Policy, Regulations and Procedures.
-Employees are responsible for the inclusion of new or modified policies and procedures issued by the Department.

-The Manual of Policy, Regulations and Procedures will also be made available on the Department's computer network and website.
+Each employee will receive an initial issue of the Madison Police Policy Manual.
+Employees are responsible for updating their copy of the manual as changes in policy are issued.
+The Madison Police Policy Manual will also be made available on the Department's computer network and website.